Water Pollution Control

 Wastewater Treatment Plant Tours

-A tour of the wastewater treatment plant is available the first Wednesday of each month.
-For information and to schedule a tour, please contact Brock Castilow at the Treatment Plant at (304) 234-3874.
+For information and to schedule a tour, please contact Mike Chiazza at (304) 234-3874.
 School science classes, environmental groups, scouting groups, and adult education groups have taken tours in the past.
-We welcome any interested parties to contact us.
+However, anyone is welcome.
+If you are interested, please contact us.

 Tour Safety